Bed Bugs are Racing to Bedrooms During Late Summer; Learn How to Prevent Them

-The sun is shining, bets are being made and visitors are shuffling in from all over the country with families in tow and bed bugs in their suitcases.
-Wait, bed bugs?
+The sun is shining, bets are being made, and visitors are shuffling in from all over the country with families in tow and bed bugs in their suitcases.

-Catseye Pest Control has seen its fair share of bed bug cases.
-Today, we have some expert advice on what to look for so travelers don't get bit by a bed bug issue!
+We've seen our fair share of bed bug cases.
+And today, we have some expert advice on what to look for so travelers don't get bit by a bed bug issue.

 Check the hotel before deciding to stay.
 Bed bugs might be small, but they are visible to the human eye.
 Be sure to inspect around the bed (behind the headboard, sheets, nightstands) for bugs and the little black markings they leave behind, which look like specks of pepper.